TheIttyBittyGalaxy/gambit/documentation/overview.md

 }
 ```

-If, however, no ambigous calls are identified at compile-time, both overloads may co-exist.
+If, however, no ambiguous calls are identified at compile-time, both overloads may co-exist.

 ```gambit
 fn point_value(Card card) => 2